 Each life coach will run her session differently.

 For example, you may find the coach has a call (maybe video) with you for an hour, similar to a therapy session.
 Or the coach may work with you via email or in person.

 The first session may be introductory, while the following sessions may follow part of a six week program for a specific area of your life, such as weight loss, business coaching, or relationship building.

-Another way to get life coaching is through a monthly subscription program.
-This is how I’ll run my coaching program.
+Another way to get life coaching is through a monthly group program.
+This is how I run my program, Grow You.

 A Final Note!